dankilev/connexOneTest/README.md

 ## Installation

-TODO: Describe the installation process
+TODO: Describe the work process

 if not already present on the system: `$ sudo npm install -g express-generator`